-If someone you know has depression, you may find it difficult to figure out how to support them - what you find simple, may seem overwhelming to them.
+If someone you know has depression, you may find it difficult to know how to support them.
+What you find simple may seem overwhelming to them.
 Below are some tips on how to support someone with depression.

 How to recognise the signs of depression